Orange-OpenSource/hurl/packages/hurl/README.md

 Location: http://www.google.com
 ```

-You can also include explicit asserts combining query and predicate
+Explicit asserts can be included by combining a query and a predicate

 ```hurl
 GET http:/google.com